 Core functional, foundational, and linking domains of health systems science

 The 2020 AMA Health Systems Science Student, Resident and Fellow Impact Challenge focused on how medical students and residents across the country have applied health systems science to impact patients, physicians and health systems during the COVID-19 pandemic.
-The submission deadline has now passed.
-A book of the submitted abstracts will be published in 2021.
+A book of the abstracts submitted in 2020 (PDF) is now available.
+A book of abstracts submitted in 2018 (PDF) is also available.

 The 12-month Health Systems Science Scholars program, a program which includes a 2-day faculty development workshop taught by nationally known experts in health systems science.
 These experts also serve as mentors to the scholars over a year-long period.
 In addition, scholars join a community of faculty scholars with similar interests from across the country.